chartjs/Chart.js/docs/configuration/subtitle.md

 ## Subtitle Configuration

 Namespace: `options.plugins.subtitle`.
-The global defaults for subtitle are configured in `Chart.defaults.plugins.subtitle`.
+The global defaults for subtitle are configured in `Chart.defaults.plugins.subtitle`

 Excactly the same configuration options with [title](./title.md) are available for subtitle, the namespaces only differ.